Code-Institute-Submissions/monkees-website-4/README.md

 			4. BOOTSTRAP	- Bootstrap was used to provide fleible layout patterns across the page using the grid system.

-			5. FONT AWESOME	- Font Awesome was used to provide relevant icons for social media and to give the Nav Bar extra visual identity.
+			5. FONT AWESOME- Font Awesome was used to provide relevant icons for social media and to give the Nav Bar extra visual identity.

 ## Testing